WeblateOrg/weblate/docs/admin/access.rst

 .. versionchanged:: 3.0

-    Before Weblate 3.0, the privileges system was based on Django, but now it is built specifically for Weblate.
-If you are using older version, please consult documentation for that version, information here will not apply.
+    Before Weblate 3.0, the privilege system was based on Django, but is now specifically built for Weblate.
+If you are using an older version, please the consult documentation for that version, the information here will not apply.

-Weblate comes with a fine grained privileges system to assign users permissions globally or in limited scope.
+Weblate comes with a fine grained privilege system to assign user permissions for the whole instance, or in a limited scope.

-The permission system is groups and roles based, where roles define set of permissions and groups assign them to users and translations, see :ref:`auth-model` for more details.
+The permission system based on groups and roles, where roles define a set of permissions, and groups assign them to users and translations, see :ref:`auth-model` for more details.

-Just after installation default set of groups is created and you can use those to assign users global roles (see :ref:`default-groups`).
-Additionally when :ref:`acl` is enabled, you can assign users to specific translation projects.
+After installation a default set of groups is created, and you can use those to assign users roles for the whole instance (see :ref:`default-groups`).
+Additionally when :ref:`acl` is turned on, you can assign users to specific translation projects.
-More fine grained configuration can be achieved using :ref:`custom-acl`
+More fine-grained configuration can be achieved using :ref:`custom-acl`

-Most usual setups
+Common setups
 -----------------

 Locking down Weblate
 ++++++++++++++++++++

-To completely lock down your Weblate installation you can use :setting:`LOGIN_REQUIRED_URLS` for forcing users to login and :setting:`REGISTRATION_OPEN` for disallowing new registrations.
+To completely lock down your Weblate installation, you can use :setting:`LOGIN_REQUIRED_URLS` to force users to log in and :setting:`REGISTRATION_OPEN` to prevent new registrations.

 Site wide permissions
 +++++++++++++++++++++

-To manage site wide permissions, just add users to the `Users` (this is done by default using :ref:`autogroup`), `Reviewers` and `Managers` groups.
+To manage permissions for a whole instance, just add users to `Users` (this is done by default using the :ref:`autogroup`), `Reviewers` and `Managers` groups.
 Keep all projects configured as `Public` (see :ref:`acl`).

 Per project permissions
 +++++++++++++++++++++++

-Configure your projects to `Protected` or `Private` and manage users per project in the Weblate interface.
+Set your projects to `Protected` or `Private`, and manage users per project in the Weblate interface.

 Adding permissions to languages, projects or component sets
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-You can additionally grant permissions to some user based on project, language or a component set.
-To achieve this, create new group (eg. `Czech translators`) and configure it for given object.
-Any assigned permissions will be granted to members of that group on selected objects.
+You can additionally grant permissions to any user based on project, language or a component set.
+To achieve this, create a new group (e.g. `Czech translators`) and configure it for a given resource.
+Any assigned permissions will be granted to members of that group for selected resources.

-This will work just fine without additional setup if using per project permissions, for site wide permissions, you will probably also want to remove these permissions from the `Users` group or change automatic assignment of all users to that group (see :ref:`autogroup`).
+This will work just fine without additional setup, if using per project permissions.
+For permissions on the whole instance, you will probably also want to remove these permissions from the `Users` group, or change automatic assignment of all users to that group (see :ref:`autogroup`).

 .. _acl: